pdfcpu/pdfcpu/core/watermark.md

 You may use parameter prefixes as long as the parameter can be identified. eg. `o: .7` is ambiguous because there is `opacity` and `offset` but `op: .7` will do the job.

-The first entry of the description configures the type.
-It is one of the following:

-* text string (Use \n for a multiline watermark)
-* image file name
-* PDF file name followed by an optional page number

 | parameter | description                            | values                                              | default
 |:-----------------|:--------------------------------|:----------------------------------------------------|:---------